nchu05/Spotify-Manager/README.md

 # SpotifyManager
-This project utilizes ReactJS, Javascript, HTML, CSS, and the Spotify API to display albums in a user-friendly API.
+This project utilizes ReactJS, Javascript, HTML, CSS, and the Spotify API to display albums in a user-friendly GUI.